 The CBA and DOJ will be the only agencies that have access to the fingerprint information you submit in compliance with this requirement.

 How do I go about completing the fingerprint requirement?

-As a California resident, you will need to submit fingerprints via Live Scan.
+Licensees residing in California need to submit fingerprints via Live Scan.
 Your notification letter will include a Request for Live Scan Service.
 Take the completed form to a Live Scan location.
-You may view a current list of Applicant Live Scan locations on the DOJ website at www.ag.ca.gov.
+You may view a current list of Applicant Live Scan locations on the DOJ website at http://ag.ca.gov/fingerprints/publications/contact.php.

-As an out-of-state resident, you will need to submit your fingerprints via hard card.
+As a licensee residing outside of California, you will need to submit your fingerprints via hard card.
 Included with your notification letter will be a fingerprint hard card.
 Only hard copy fingerprint cards furnished by the CBA will be accepted.
 Once your fingerprints are completed, mail the unfolded cards directly to the CBA at the address below.

 California Board of Accountancy

 Sacramento, California 95815-3832